I have included parenthetical citations for:

 Examples in MLA Style:

-Paraphrase: Because children were usually baptised soon after birth, we celebrate Shakepeare's birthday as April 23, 1564 ("William Shakespeare," Britannica).
+Paraphrase: Because children were usually baptised shortly after birth, we celebrate Shakepeare's birthday as April 23, 1564.
+He also died on the same day in 1616 (Best).

-The parenthetical citations above relate to this citation from the Works Cited:
+The parenthetical citations above relate to this website citation from the Works Cited:

 Database articles - use author: (Morris).